mikalai-hryb/notes/terraform.md

 Validate runs checks that verify whether a configuration is syntactically valid and internally consistent, regardless of any provided variables or existing state.
 It is thus primarily useful for general verification of reusable modules, including correctness of attribute names and value types.

 Validation requires an initialized working directory with any referenced plugins and modules installed.
-As I understand it uses providers shemas to verify types of resource attributes.
+As I understand it uses providers schemas to verify types of resource attributes.

 ### How does the `create_before_destroy` work?

-Terraform propagates and applies the `lifecycle.create_before_destroy` meta-attribute behaviour to all resource dependencies.
+Terraform propagates and applies the `lifecycle.create_before_destroy` meta-attribute behavior to all resource dependencies.
 For example, if `create_before_destroy` is enabled on resource `A` but not on resource `B`, but resource `A` is dependent on resource `B`, then Terraform enables `create_before_destroy` for resource B implicitly by default and stores it to the state file.
 You cannot override `create_before_destroy` to `false` on resource `B` because that would imply dependency cycles in the graph.

 ### What actions are allowed only to organization owners?